red-axe/am-editor/docs/config/toolbar.md

 -ToolbarPlugin provides plugins to the engine -ToolbarComponent provides the card component to the engine

-Except for the `Toolbar` component, the latter two are shortcuts to realize the toolbar card plug-in option when you press `/` in the editor
+Except for the `Toolbar` component, the latter two are shortcuts to realize the toolbar card plugin option when you press `/` in the editor

 ## Types of